wintercms/docs/architecture/developer-guide.md

 }
 ```

-We intend to follow this format going forward.
 In addition, some historical code opted to not use curly braces at all for single line condition blocks.

 ```php
 if ($condition)
     doSomething();
 ```

-We do not recommend this format, and instead recommend all condition blocks use curly braces, even if they are single line.
+We no longer support this format, and instead require all condition blocks use curly braces, even if they are single line.

 ```php
 if ($condition) {